 What to do in the July School Holidays in Sydney

-Things to do in the July School Holidays in Sydney - The National Maritime Museum and Kids on Deck
+Things to do Sydney School Winter Holidays – The National Maritime Museum and Kids on Deck

-Keep your children entertained during school holidays with a packed program of activities designed to complement the Maritime Museum's exhibitions.
-This includes things for the children to do which the museum calls 'Kids on Deck' and other school holiday activities.
+Keep your children entertained during school holidays with a packed program of activities designed to complement the Maritime Museum’s exhibitions.
+This includes great fun and educational things for the children to do.

 Bookings are not required for individuals.
-During busy times, the museum will give you a session ticket when you arrive in the Kids on Deck space.
-For information on the day's session, including location, see the 'what's on' board in the museum foyer.
+During busy periods the museum may give you a session ticket when you arrive.
+For information on the day’s session see the ‘what’s on’ board in the museum foyer.

 Whale Watching during the School Holidays

 July is peak whale watching season in Sydney.
-Up for a possible sighting are mothers with their calf.
+Possible sightings include mothers with their calf.
 You can join a whale watching cruise or travel to your nearest top whale watching headland.
 Follow the link below for more details.

 The Powerhouse Museum usually has a good range of things for the kids to do during the holidays although some of it can be a bit pricey.
 Follow the link below to see what they have on offer.

-The Sydney Harbour Bridge Pylon is great value and packed full of great information and 200 steps.
-You will be rewarded at the top with a great view of the Sydney Opera House so unless it is really chucking it down it's well worth taking steps to see it.
-The kids will enjoy the climb and the view but you might miss out on much of the info.
+The Harbour Bridge Pylon is great value.
+After climbing its 200 steps you will be rewarded with a great view of the Sydney Opera House.
+So unless it is pouring with rain it’s well worth taking steps to see it. 🙂 The kids should enjoy the climb and the view and the adults may also find some of the Bridge facts and stories fascinating.

 Sydney Observatory’s July School Winter Holidays